gsoft-inc/dynamite/README.md

 Using Dynamite's provisioning utilities
 ---------------------------------------

-What makes SharePoint special is that it comes out-of-the-box with high-level concepts such as Site collections, Site, Site Column, Content Types, Lists and so on.
+What makes SharePoint special is that it comes out-of-the-box with high-level concepts such as Site Collections, Site, Site Column, Content Types, Lists and so on.

 While building applications based on SharePoint, your first order of business is typically to follow a sequence resembling this one: